Tsutaya Jūzaburō: Life and career

 He moved his shop to Nihonbashi Tōriaburachō Minamigawa in 1783.
 The same year, he took over the publishing house of Maruya Kohei, and began publishing Utamaro the same year.
+Around this time, Utamaro moved into Tsutaya's own household, following the common practice among Edo publishers of living close to the Yoshiwara district; he lived with his hanmoto for about five years and became the principal artist of the Tsutaya workshop.
 Over the course of his career, Tsutaya discovered and supported artists and writers such as Utamaro, Sharaku, Bakin, Jippensha Ikku, and Santō Kyōden, producing thousands of prints based on the artists' designs, printing the writers' books, encouraging these creative talents, and serving as their patron and mentor.
 Though he enjoyed great contemporary success and profits for his publications, his fame today likely derives more from his ability to discover and nurture great talents.
 Without his efforts, many of the period's most famous and talented artists and writers may not have ever emerged.

 The Kansei Reforms, instituted from 1787 to 1793, brought strict censorship and strict penalties.
 In 1791 Santō Kyōden was placed under house arrest in shackles, and Tsutaya was forced to pay a large monetary penalty for publishing his politically volatile works.
 For a period of ten months in 1794–1795, he printed and edited the entire work of the great artist Sharaku, to great contemporary success and profits.
 As Sharaku's identity remains a subject of debate, some scholars claim he and Jūzaburō may have been the same person, although this is unlikely.